johnttaylor/colony.pico/src/Cpl/System/RP2040/README.txt

-/** @namespace Cpl::System::BareMetal
+/** @namespace Cpl::System::RP2040

-Concrete implementation of the platform specific classes/features of the Cpl::System namespace interfaces for a Baremetal/Singled-threaded system.
+Concrete implementation of the platform specific classes/features of the Cpl::System namespace interfaces for the Raspberry RP2040 MCU's dual cores, i.e. a maximum of 2 threads - one per core.

 Platform Dependent Behaviors:

-Thread      - The threading class is stubbed out so that any call to the
-              interface are benign.
-The Thread interface will "report" a single thread.
-The application cannot create threads.
+Thread      - The system also has one thread running on core0.
+A SINGLE
+              additional thread can be created that runs on core1.

-Mutex       - The mutex interface is effectively all NOPs
+Mutex       - Fully functional.

-GlobalLock  - The GlobalLock can be mapped to a platform's EI/DI calls, or
+GlobalLock  - The GlobalLock maps the RP2040 SDK's critical section.
+There are
-              to NOPs (on the Windoze, this mapped to NOPs)
+              some subtle details here - but it effective disables IRQs on the calling core AND provides mutual exclusion with respect to the other core.

 Semaphore   - Fully functional.
-However since there is only 'one thread' - if
-              a semaphore's count is at zero and the wait() method is called the "main thread" will block/busy-wait forever unless the semaphore's su_signal() method is called from an ISR context.

 Tls         - Fully functional.

-ElapsedTime - The platform is required to provide the number of milliseconds
-              since power-up.
+ElapsedTime - Fully functional.

 EventLoop   - Fully functional.
 This includes EventFlags and Software Timers.